aramis-lab/clinicadl/docs/api/index.rst

 =============

 This is the class and function reference of ClinicaDL.
-Please refer to the :doc:`user guide <../user_guide/index>` and the :doc:`example gallery <../auto_examples/index>`
-for more information and usage examples, as the raw specifications of classes and functions may not be enough to give full guidelines on their use.
+Please refer to the :doc:`user guide <../user_guide/index>` for more information and usage examples, as the raw specifications of classes and functions may not be enough to give full guidelines on their use.

 -----